 By Vincent Calabrese

-Vincent Calabrese is a doctoral candidate in the Department for the Study of Religion at the University of Toronto and a rabbinical student at the Hadar Institute.
+Vincent Calabrese holds a doctorate in Religion from the University of Toronto and is a Rabbinical student in the Advanced Kollel of the Hadar Institute.